 6. Talking about our friendship makes us both emotional and uncomfortable.

 I recently got a little misty-eyed telling her that I’d been reflecting on our friendship, and I was so grateful to have her in my life.
 When I became overcome with emotion, I noticed she was choking up, too.
 (Not that I was looking at her, heavens no!
 Eye contact and emotions don’t always mix when you’re an introvert.
 I just saw her dab her eyes with my periphs.)

 So I quickly changed the subject.
 “But yeah, I just love you so much, and I just wanted you to know that.
 Ahmm, so what do you think you want for dessert?”

 We both know what this friendship means to us, but to actually vocalize it?
 We just can’t handle it.
-Our eyes dart anywhere but at each other, and we make jokes when it gets too deep.
-Normally our server will come over (I swear they only come when your mouth is full of food or you’re having an emotional breakdown, am I right?) and snap us out of our tears, but then we move on like it never happened.
+Our eyes dart anywhere but at each other, and we awkwardly make jokes when the conversation gets too deep.
+Normally our server will come over (I swear they only come when your mouth is full of food or you’re having an emotional breakdown) and snap us out of our tears, but then we move on like it never happened.